EricCrosson/camelot/src/README.md

 Consisting of more than methodology and code, _reproducible research_ is contains methodology, code, parameters, and a build environment.
-This information permits deterministic and even [automated] builds.
-To create a build environment of your own follow the Setup and then Build instructions.
+This information permits other humans and even [robots] to reproduce the published results.
+To reproduce some research of your own follow the Setup and then Build instructions.

 Setup build environment